-In 1991 I published a book, Managing Brand Equity, that defines brand equity and describes how it generates value.
-This model provided one perspective on brand equity that is worth another look now over twenty years later since brand equity emerged as an important idea in the late 1980s.
+In the late 1980s, brand equity was just emerging as an important idea.
+In 1991 I published a book, Managing Brand Equity that defines brand equity and describes how it generates value.
+This model provided one perspective on brand equity that is worth another look now over twenty years later.

 My model posited that brand equity has four dimensions—brand loyalty, brand awareness, brand associations, and perceived quality, each providing value to a firm in numerous ways.
 Once a brand identifies the value of brand equity, they can follow a brand equity roadmap to manage that potential value.

 - Brand Loyalty

 - Trade leverage

 - Attracting new customers via awareness and reassurance

 - Time to respond to competitive threats

 - Anchor to which other associations can be attached

 - Brand Associations, including Perceived Quality